jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 ## The Offshore Exchange Rate

 The offshore exchange rate is supposedly a floating rate determined by the market.
 While I'm no expert on the specific details, I presume the Chinese central bankers exert some form of indirect influence on the offshore rate to keep it in parity with the onshore rate.
-Here is a one minute intraday chart of the offshore rate covering a period 24 hours:
+Here is a one-minute intraday chart of the offshore rate covering a period of 24 hours:

 {% chart fig-04-forex-intraday-USDCNH-price-lin.svg %}

 This one also looks odd to me.
-It has those same unnatural looking spikes, mostly in the downward direction.
-If we examine distribution of price movements for the offshore rate, will the histogram exhibit the same triple peak pattern as the onshore rate?
+It has those same unnatural-looking spikes, mostly in the downward direction.
+If we examine the distribution of price movements for the offshore rate, will the histogram exhibit the same triple peak pattern as the onshore rate?
 Take a look:

 {% chart fig-05-forex-intraday-USDCNH-probs-lin.svg %}
 {% chart fig-06-forex-intraday-USDCNH-probs-log.svg %}